areanddee/SWE-SPDP/README.md

 --> Set SWE_USE_NETCDF=1 in run script and set SWE_INPUT_FILE to a .nc file --> Change NETCDF variable in include.mk if necessary

-To MPI run with Intel Compiler:
---> Set MPICC=mpiicc and CC=icc in config.swe
+To MPI run with Intel Compiler: (NOT RECENTLY TESTED) --> Set MPICC=mpiicc and CC=icc in config.swe
 --> Load icc module before compiling if necessary
 --> Change LD_LIBRARY_PATH and PATH in run/hpcl/runMP.sh or run/hpcl/runCL.sh if necessary